jia200x/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 # 5. Storage facilities
-Storage facilities MUST implement the **storage interface** to allow the RIOT Registry to load, search and save configuration parameters.
+Storage facilities MUST implement the **storage interface** to allow the RIOT Registry to load, search and store configuration parameters.
 From the point of view of the RIOT Registry all parameters are key/value strings, it is responsibility of the storage facility to transform that to the proper format for storage (e.g. lines separated by `\n` character in